Python uses exceptions

 Some errors and anomalies are not really erroneous, and perhaps not even all that anomalous: they are just special cases, perhaps somewhat rare but nevertheless quite expected, which you choose to handle via EAFP rather than via LBYL to avoid LBYL’s many intrinsic defects.
 In such cases, you should just handle the anomaly, often without even logging or reporting it.

-Be very careful to keep try
+Be very careful to keep try/except

 constructs as narrow as feasible.
 Use a small try